IPRs: Year in Review

 Patrick A. Doody

-Mr. Doody is a partner in the Intellectual Property Section and is a member of the Medical Devices and Life Sciences groups.
+Mr. Doody is a partner in the law firm's Intellectual Property practice and leader of the USPTO Litigation team.
+He is also a member of the Medical Devices and Life Sciences teams.
 He focuses on a broad spectrum of intellectual property matters, providing flexibility and creativity in counseling clients in the pharmaceutical, medical devices, chemical, and biotech technology sectors.
 Mr. Doody has extensive experience in due diligence matters and regularly counsels clients in licensing and transactional matters, patent prosecution, patent-related opinions, and patent infringement litigation.
 Mr. Doody has been monitoring the progress of the Leahy-Smith America Invents Act (AIA) and is a frequent speaker on some of the legal and business implications of the new law.
 He is also a contributor to Pillsbury's America Invents Act Legal Analysis and Resources page.

 An experienced patent practitioner, Mr. Doody has litigated patent infringement matters in district courts and before the International Trade Commission.
 In addition, he is a former patent examiner who frequently handles complex patent prosecution-related matters including inter partes and ex parte reexaminations, reissues, patent interferences, and appeals.
 Mr. Doody also assists numerous companies in developing strategies for protecting IP assets, and provides assistance to clients in bringing new products to the market.